-A major in art or Spanish and the completion of the appropriate education courses with a cumulative GPA of 2.75 or better is required.
+A major in art or Spanish and the completion of the appropriate education courses with a cumulative GPA of 2.75 or better and a 2.5 in core is required.
 Additional information regarding this certification is available from the School of Education.

-Admission to the School of Education
+Admission to the School for Education

-S tudents may apply for entry to the Education Program at any point in their work, but an application is usually completed upon earning 60 credit hours.
+Students may apply for entry to the Education Program at any point in their work, but an application is usually completed upon earning 60 credit hours.
 Entry is open to all qualified students.
-Application to the program is made after evaluation by the School of Education.
+Application to the program is made after evaluation by the School for Education.